Gail Emery: Coaching

 Emery started coaching the Walnut Creek Aquanuts around 1972, shortly after they were founded by her mother Sue Alf, and continued at least through 1998.
 In 1980, the Aquanuts defeated the Santa Clara Aquamaids, marking the start of a decade-long run of national championships.

 In 1979, Emery was appointed as the U.S. national team's coach, a role she held through four Olympic cycles.
-She was the head coach for the 1988, 1992, and 1996 Olympics, and a coach/manager in 1984.
+She was the head coach for the 1988 Seoul, 1992 Barcelona, and 1996 Atlanta Olympics, and a coach/manager in 1984.
+In 1996, Emery's Co-coach for the U.S. Olympic team was Chris Carver, who would serve as a head coach for the 200 Games.
 Athletes coached by Emery, including Karen Josephson, twin sister Sarah Josephson and Kristen Babb-Sprague, won Olympic medals, with Babb-Sprague winning a solo gold in 1992 and the Josephson sisters earning a silver in 1988 and a gold in 1992.
 In the 1996 Olympics, five of Emery's athletes were part of the team that won a gold medal.
 In 1984, working with Head Coach Charlotte Davis, Gail helped coach Tracie Ruiz to the gold medal in the solo event and to a second gold medal in the duet event with Candy Costie.
 Ruiz won the silver medal in 1988.

 Emery coached the U.S. team in international competitions at the World Championships from 1982 to 1998, during which her teams won seven gold medals.
 In FINA World Cup competitions, her teams won 25 gold and four silver medals.
 Her athletes also won various years of gold medals in the Pan American Games.

 Under Emery's tenure, synchronized swimming evolved in technical and athletic aspects.
 She implemented new training methods and cross-training regimens.

 In her long career, she has coached 15 Olympic gold medalists, and three silver medalists.
 She has developed training and coached over 50 international champions and more than 100 national event winners.